 Lorraine Martinez Ph.D., owner of LoMa Behavior and Training LLC, has been helping dogs and their people since 2002.
 She gives people confidence they can get the best help and most reliable training for their lovable 4-legged friend.

 After earning her Ph.D. in Psychology from the University of Washington-Seattle, one of the best schools of behavioral psychology in the country, she graduated with distinction from the rigorous Karen Pryor Academy Dog Trainer Program.

 As part of the Greater St. Louis Training Club she developed the first specialized program they offered for dogs with issues, those showing fearful and aggressive behavior and she worked as the Behavior and Training Department Supervisor for the Humane Society of Missouri.

 She has served as a consultant with the ASPCA Anti-Cruelty Behavior Team, assisting with rehabilitation of dogs rescued from dog fighting seizures and adopted one of the dogs from the largest dog fighting raid in history.

-Sara has been a professional trainer since 2013 and is the ONLY behavior consultant in San Antonio with an independent certification of her knowledge.
+Sara has been a professional trainer since 2013.
 She holds certifications of her knowledge of dog training (CPDT-KA), Associate Certified Dog Behavior Consultant (ACDBC) and Certified Behavior Consultant Canine-Knowledge Assessed (CBCC-KA) from the Certification Council for Professional Dog Trainers, Inc. Sara is also a Fear Free Certified Professional Trainer.